 - 200 g. canned tomato puree or pulp (passata di pomodoro o pezzetti)

 - Most clams nowadays are already pre-purged when you buy them.
-To be sure that there's now more sand left, purge them again.
+To be sure that there's no more sand left, purge them again.

-- In a large saucepan without anything, cook the clams in medium - high fire until they all open.
-Transfer clams to a bowl.
+- In a large saucepan without oil, cook the clams in medium - high fire until they all open.
+Transfer the clams to a bowl.
 Filter the liquid from the clams with a fine mesh and save it in another bowl.

 - Take away the clams from their shells.
 Throw away the ones that didn't open.
 Leave some clams in their shells for garnishing.

-- Add fregula and toast for about 2 minutes.
+- Add the fregula and toast for about 2 minutes.

-- Ladle some fish stock and tomato puree' in the pan every few minutes until you finish them like how you would do with risotto.
+- Ladle some fish stock and tomato puree' in the pan gradually until you finish them like how you would do with risotto.